sh0204/VoiceChat/README.md

 - 1:N multi voice program

 ## Usage
-If you want to play with this code, import the project intoo Netbeans
+If you want to play with this code, import the project into Netbeans

 ## ScreenShots